 I have only cited the passages which expressly treat the subject.

 This is then, dear brethren, with all deference to you, to whatever country you belong, the reason why I cannot join the free churches as they are presented up to the present.
-What hinders me is not only that, in the different organizations of this work in- different countries and in other points of detail, I do not find them founded on the word of God; it is not even ignorance of this precious and important truth of the unity of the Church on earth, established by the Spirit come down here below.
+What hinders me is not only that, in the different organizations of this work in different countries and in other points of detail, I do not find them founded on the word of God; it is not even ignorance of this precious and important truth of the unity of the Church on earth, established by the Spirit come down here below.
 You will find in the midst of us, I have no doubt, persons who are ignorant of it also.
-That which hinders me is, that this work&#8212;and let us take as an example the constitution of the Evangelical Church at Geneva, the foundation which is there laid&#8212;denies the foundation which Christ has laid, for that which ought to be a testimony for Him here below.
+That which hinders me is, that this work -- and let us take as an example the constitution of the Evangelical Church at Geneva, the foundation which is there laid -- denies the foundation which Christ has laid, for that which ought to be a testimony for Him here below.
 What is nearest to His heart, as regards that which is here below (and it is with this our responsibility is connected), ought to be nearest to our conscience.
 But the work we are discussing is the very denial of the principle in question.
-To restore, to raise up again the Church&#8212;and this is just what you pretend to do&#8212;you give for a basis to your work the denial of that which the Lord Jesus established.
+To restore, to raise up again the Church -- and this is just what you pretend to do -- you give for a basis to your work the denial of that which the Lord Jesus established.
 You will understand me, my beloved brethren.
-I speak neither of the salvation of individuals nor of your personal love for the Saviour. *That,* you will confess, is not the question between us.
+I speak neither of the salvation of individuals nor of your personal love for the Saviour. *That*, you will confess, is not the question between us.
 I speak of the systems you establish.
 This injures all the development of truth; but I do not enlarge on the subject at this moment, nor stop as to certain details which have given rise to grave difficulties.

-VII.
-The constitution of the Evangelical Church in Geneva claims some further observations.
+7. The constitution of the Evangelical Church in Geneva claims some further observations.